New New Place Rock Climbing

 Enter White Rock, turning at the light with the gas stations.
 Drive straight, staying on Rover.
 Turn right on Kimberly.
 Drive to the end, park at the cul-de-sac.
 Hike east for 2 minutes, to reach the cliff top, facing the Rio Grande, then go south a ways to find the easiest downclimb.
 If you see the tire "art" below, you're in the right place.
 Scramble down to the base along blocks at either end of the cliff (the south end of the cliff being preferred).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for New New Place:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for New New Place:

 Featured Route For New New Place